-Now that we understand the goal is to learn a function mapping prompt-response pairs to a scalar score representing human preference, let's examine the typical architectures used for these Reward Models (RMs) in the context of Large Language Models (LLMs).
+Reward Models (RMs) learn a function that maps prompt-response pairs to a scalar score representing human preference.
+We examine the typical architectures used for these RMs in the context of Large Language Models (LLMs).

 Given that our task involves understanding and evaluating text generated by an LLM, it's highly effective to leverage the capabilities of pre-trained LLMs themselves as the foundation for the RM.
 The most common and successful approach is to adapt a pre-trained transformer model, often the same base model used for the SFT phase or even the final policy model, to perform this scoring task.